Butsuro/103-FOX-SIMULATION/README.md

 as out solution to the Sandy pines wildlife centers problems with capturing foxes

+If you want do download the file go to the executable folder and download the fox simulation.exe file, and run it.

 If you would like to run the code yourself: you must clone or download the repository and run the main.py file